LonaBam/alx-system_engineering-deveops/0x00-shell_basics/README.md

-101-clean_emacs - This script deletes all files that end with ~ 102-tree - This script creates nested directories 103-commas - This script lists all files with various flags seperated by commas
+101-clean_emacs - This script deletes all files that end with ~ 102-tree - This script creates nested directories 103-commas - This script lists all files with various flags seperated by commas school.mgc - This file, in conjunction with the file command can detect data files that contain the string SCHOOl